camilleAmaury/TinyInstagram/README.md

 ## Choice explanations

 - Like implementation :
-	Like is a Type :
+	Like is a Kind :
-		Entities are compounded of (iduser, idposts)
+		Entities are compounded of (key:hash, properties:iduser, idposts)

 		Then we have a number of Entities which corresponds to the number of likes (it enables us to keep who liked what) In a scaling environnement, it enables to add a lot of entities without accessing the same datas.
+		Nethertheless, as you can see in the benchmark, it seems that it is not the best way to do it since we count the number of entities.
+		One solution could be to create an array of integers for each post (size 10 to 20) and randomly increment one of the counter.

 - Follow implementation :
-	Follow is a Type :
+	Follow is a Kind :
-		Entities are compounded of (iduserFollower, iduserFollowed)
+		Entities are compounded of (key:hash, properties:iduserFollower, iduserFollowed)

 		Then we have a number of Entities which corresponds to the number of followers / followed (it enables us to keep who follow who)
 		In a scaling environnement, it enables to add a lot of entities without accessing the same datas.